scranton/scranton.github.io/_drafts/canary-deployments-with-solo.md

 Gloo acts like an [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), which means it can allow requests from external to the Kubernetes cluster to access services running inside the cluster.
-Gloo uses a concept called `Virtual Service` to setup routes to Kubernetes hosted services.
+Gloo uses a concept called `VirtualService` to setup routes to Kubernetes-hosted services.

-This post will show you how to configure Gloo using the commandline tools, and I'll explain a little of what's happening with each command.
+This post will show you how to configure Gloo using the command-line tools, and I'll explain a little of what's happening with each command.
 I'll also include the YAML at the end of each step if you'd prefer to work in a purely declarative fashion (versus imperative commands).

-1. Setup `Virtual Service`.
-This gives us a place to setup a set of related routes.
+1. Setup `VirtualService`.
+This gives us a place to define a set of related routes.
 This won't do much till we create some routes in the next steps.

    ```shell
    glooctl create virtualservice --name coalmine